ladjs/superagent/docs/index.md

 ## Parsing response bodies

-  Super Agent will parse known response-body data for you, currently supporting _application/x-www-form-urlencoded_, _application/json_, and _multipart/form-data_.
+  Super Agent will parse known response-body data for you, currently supporting `application/x-www-form-urlencoded`, `application/json`, and `multipart/form-data`.
+You can set a custom parser (that takes precedence over built-in parsers) with the `.parse(fn)` method.

 ### JSON / Urlencoded